akinyiv/alx-higher_level_programming/0x00-python-hello_world/README.md

 6- Complete this source code to print Welcome to Holberton School!
 7- Copy - Cut - Paste
 8- Complete this source code to print object-oriented programming with Python, followed by a new line.
+9- Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.